ossi0/Data-C70_ML-NMR/nequip-ml_dataset/README.md

 2. Reads DFT energy and forces from ORCA output file `opt.engrad`
 3. Creates xyz file (`ref.xyz`) of the structure with DFT target energy and forces

+### `create_db.py`

+1. Reads the molecules.xyz file
+2. Writes the structures to the molecules.db file one by one

 ### Running the Script